PyDTS: A Python Package for Discrete-Time Survival Analysis with Competing Risks and Optional Penalization: Examples

-The above methods can be applied with a separate penalty coefficient to each of the covariates by passing a vector of length $p$ to the penalizer keyword instead of a scalar.
-For example, applying L2 regularization only for the first two covariates can be done by \begin{CodeInput} L2_regularized_fitter = TwoStagesFitter()
+Regularization methods can be applied also with different penalty values for each covariates by passing a vector of length $p$ (instead of a scalar) to ``penalizer''.
+This could be useful, for example, when some covariates should not be penalized.
+For example, lasso regression with penalty for the first four covariates and leaving the last one non-penalized can be done by \begin{CodeInput} L1_regularized_fitter = TwoStagesFitter() fit_beta_kwargs = { 'model_kwargs': { 1: {'penalizer': np.array([0.01, 0.01, 0.01, 0.01, 0]), 'l1_ratio': 1}, 2: {'penalizer': np.array([0.05, 0.05, 0.05, 0.05, 0]), 'l1_ratio': 1} }} L1_regularized_fitter.fit(df=patients_df.drop(['C', 'T'], axis=1), fit_beta_kwargs=fit_beta_kwargs) \end{CodeInput}